Vladrog/Steve/README.md

 **Tech Stack:**
 - Minecraft Forge 47.2.0 for the modding framework
 - Java 17
-- Groq API for the agent reasoning (pluggable, also supports OpenAI and Gemini)
+- Groq API for the agent reasoning (pluggable, also supports OpenAI, Gemini, and LM Studio for local models)
 - Standard Minecraft pathfinding for movement
 - Langchain